srirup11/Brain_Tumor_Classification_Using_MRI_Images_Based_On_Its_Presence_and_Position/README.md

 learning techniques.To get the accuracy as much as high, we shall use di erent models and compare the accuracies & consider the best suited model for this purpose.
 # Data Sources:
-- For Classification Based On Presence
+1.For Classification Based On Presence

 [Br35H :: Brain Tumor Detection 2020](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection)
-- For Classification Based On Position
+2.For Classification Based On Position

 [Brain Tumor Classification (MRI)](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri)